Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit

 \subsection{Numerical Algorithm}

 SPCP-TFC solves a constrained program which is computational expensive.
-The Accelerate Proximal Gradient (APG) algorithm considers this relaxed unconstrained program:
+Applying the numerical techniques introduced in \cite{Lin_2009} to accelerate the convergence, we derive the Accelerated Proximal Gradient (APG) algorithm for SPCP-TFC, which considers this relaxed unconstrained program:

-The function $f(A,E,N)$, which is convex and differentiable, penalizes violations of the two equality constraints in (\ref{SPCP-TFC}), and $\beta>0$ is a balancing parameter. $g(X,E,N)$ is a linear combination of three convex but non-differentiable functions. $\mu > 0$ is a relaxation parameter, as $\mu\searrow 0$, the solution to (\ref{relaxation}) approaches to the solution to (\ref{SPCP-TFC}). $\nabla f$ denotes the gradient of $f$, which equals to
+The function $f(A,E,N)$, which is convex and differentiable, penalizes violations of the two equality constraints in (\ref{SPCP-TFC}), and $\beta>0$ is a balancing parameter. $g(X,E,N)$ is a linear combination of three convex but non-differentiable functions. $\mu > 0$ is a relaxation parameter, as $\mu\searrow 0$, the solution to (\ref{relaxation}) can closely approximate the solution to (\ref{SPCP-TFC}). $\nabla f$ denotes the gradient of $f$, which equals to

-and is Lipschitz continuous by the following proposition.
+and is Lipschitz continuous by the following proposition:

-\textbf{Proposition 1}: \emph{$\nabla f(A,E,N)$ is Lipschitz continuous, and the Lipschitz constant is $L = \sqrt{9 + 4\beta + \beta^{2}}$.}
+\textbf{Proposition 1} \emph{$\nabla f(A,E,N)$ is Lipschitz continuous, and the Lipschitz constant is $L = \sqrt{9 + 4\beta + \beta^{2}}$.}